Napa Wineries You Can Walk To | Local Wally's Napa Tourist Guide | Yountville Mile of Wineries

 Start your day early with a good cup of coffee and exceptional pastries from Bouchon Bakery, one of Thomas Keller's establishments.
 You know Keller, he's the chef responsible for The French Laundry located down the street, often considered the best restaurant - in the world!
 The baked goods will more than exceed your expectations - get some macaroons!

 And sorry guys but I would be in big trouble with the wives if I didn't mention that across the street is V Marketplace, a historic winery turned into boutique shopping.
 But I got you covered - amongst all the frilly shops is V Wine Cellar where you can get a 2 for 1 with your Wine Pass - $25 value.

 When friends tell you that the small wineries of Napa are not worth visiting just nod and let them stay in their crazy world - with crazy crowds.
 But you know that there's more to Napa than the big names found in supermarkets.
-Cornerstone Cellars is a prime example, a labor of love winery where big reds flow from the Napa Valley while chardonnay and pinots begin their journey to the bottle in Oregon.
+Hope & Grace is a prime example, a labor of love winery where the wines are delicious and the setting cozier than your own living room.

 Stop 3: Addendum Ad Hoc

 I know you are thinking I might be a bit obsessed with Thomas Keller and it's probably true.
 After all, he does make some of the best food in the world, including some awesome fried chicken and BBQ.
 For those of you who can't afford a $1,000 tab at The French Laundry there is Addendum, a tiny food shack located behind the Ad Hoc restaurant.
 Open seasonally, it's an ultra casual eatery where you order at the window and grab a seat at a picnic table.

 Check ahead to make sure they are open and if they are you must not miss this opportunity to sample some of the Keller magic.

 Taste in a Living Room Setting with Keith Richards